sashkoristov/master-theses/README.md

 You can find a latex template for the master thesis which includes some hints [here](https://github.com/sashkoristov/master-theses/tree/main/template).

+Milestones for a successful master thesis:
+- Requirements analysis
+- Review the related work
+- System architecture
+- Development
+- Evaluation
+- Finalizing the master thesis
+- Defensio
+- `Farewell party` :blush:

 # Available master theses

-* Tentative requirements analyses: January-February 2021
+* Tentative requirements analyses: March-April 2021
-* Tentative start: February - April 2021
+* Tentative start: April - May 2021
 * Tentative finish: October 2021 - April 2022

-The following three topics for master theses are available for the given period above.
+The following topics for master theses are available for the given period above.

-## 1. *fTemplate*
+## *fTemplate*

 | Title | ***fTemplate*: Agile development of serverless functions with portable function templates (*FTs*)** |
 | ----- | ----- |